Leslla2026/Leslla2026.github.io/hidden_book_abstracts.md

 In Quebec, Canada's French-speaking province, a growing dichotomy appears to be emerging between migration policies and governmental discourse.
 On the one hand, immigration is framed as a key solution to the province’s labour shortage (ministère de l’Emploi et de la Solidarité sociale, 2025).
 On the other hand, it is portrayed as problematic or even threatening: for example, Jean Boulet, former Quebec Minister of Immigration, stated that “80% of immigrants […] do not work, do not speak French, or do not adhere to the values of Quebec society.”
 (Plourde, 2024, translated from French).
 Although Mr. Boulet was not explicitly referring to the LESLLA context, such claims reflect a broader deficit perspective that persists not only in public discourse but also in LESLLA research and practice.
 This viewpoint frames learners in terms of what they don’t know or don’t do (Browder et al., 2022), potentially obscuring how they learn and use a second language (L2) (DeCapua and Marshall, 2015).
 In response, a growing number of scholars, including ourselves, seeks to foreground LESLLA learners’ existing capacities, practices, and knowledge.
 One promising avenue for moving beyond deficit perspective is to better understand learners’ everyday lived experiences in order to design instruction grounded in their realities (e.g., Kidwell, 2022; Piccinin and Dal Maso, 2021).
 Guided by this objective, we conducted a descriptive ethnographic case study with one LESLLA learner (N = 1) to document the diverse (and sometimes invisible) ways this individual engages with French as a L2 in his everyday life outside the classroom.
 To this end, we developed the concept of second language use practices that we drew from the New Literacy Studies’ literacy practices (see, e.g., Street, 2003) by adapting it to explore L2 use (e.g., Mitchell et al., 2019) rather than literacy itself.
 The aim of our presentation is therefore twofold: first, outline our new concept of second language use practices; and second, present the results derived from it.
 Data were generated through semi-structured interviews and observations.
 Findings indicate that, contrary to Mr. Boulet’s assumptions, the participant use French as a L2 in a wide range of life domains including employment, health, personal life, social and school.
 Pedagogical implications will be discussed to envision ways of adapting and enriching L2 instruction in closer alignment with LESLLA learners’ everyday realities in this L2.

-References
+### References
 Browder, C., Pentón Herrera, L. J. et Franco, J. (2022).
 Advancing the conversation: Humanizing and problematizing the conversation about the students we call SLIFE.
 Dans L. J. Pentón Herrera (dir.), English and students with limited or interrupted formal education: Global perspectives on teacher preparation and classroom practices (p.
 9-21).
 Springer.

 DeCapua, A. et Marshall, H. W. (2015).
 Reframing the conversation about students with limited or interrupted formal education: From achievement gap to cultural dissonance.
 NASSP Bulletin, 99(4), 356-370. https://doi.org/10.1177/0192636515620662

 Kidwell, T. (2022).
 “We should learn English to solve our problems”: Strategies to support adult ESL learners with emergent literacy.
 Dans L. J. Pentón Herrera (dir.), English and Students with Limited or Interrupted Formal Education (vol. 54, p.
 341‑355).
 Springer International Publishing.

 Ministère de l’Emploi et de la Solidatiré sociale (2025) Manque de main-d’œuvre, https://cdn-contenu.quebec.ca/cdn-contenu/adm/min/emploi-solidarite-sociale/publications-adm/rapport/Diagnostic_516_Professions_VF.pdf

 Mitchell, R., Myles, F. et Marsden, E. (2019).
 Sociocultural perspectives on second language learning.
 Dans Second Language Learning Theories (p.
 287‑325).
 Routledge.

-Piccinin, S. et Dal Maso, S. (2021).
+Piccinin, S. and Dal Maso, S. (2021).
 Promoting literacy in adult second language learners: A systematic review of effective practices.
 Languages, 6(3), 127. https://doi.org/10.3390/languages6030127

 Plourde, A. (2024).
 Les fausses nouvelles du gouvernement Legault sur l’immigration.
 Institut de recherche et d’informations socioéconomique (IRIS). https://iris-recherche.qc.ca/blogue/immigration/legault-immigration-bouc-emissaire/

 Street, B. (2003).
 What’s ‘new’ in new literacy studies?
 Critical approaches to literacy in theory and practice.
 Current Issues in Comparative Education, 5(2), 77‑91. https://doi.org/10.52214/cice.v5i2.11369

 <a id="christenson"></a>